Portergos/portergos-iso/README.md

 Installers

--Portergos
+\Portergos
-  -Install Portergos (offline and online)
+\Install Portergos (offline and online)
-  -Clone from HD/USB to another HD/USB
+Clone from HD/USB to another HD/USB
-  -Install another distro from livecd (under testing, make persistence of livecd)
+Install another distro from livecd (under testing, make persistence of livecd)

--Antergos
+Antergos
-  -Cnchi installer (online)
+Cnchi installer (online)

 ** You can run both Portergos and Atergos installers from the installed system, that means you can spread this OS system everywhere with a USB drive (when installed offline version)